You can synchronize Jira Server and Jira Data Center issues with other work management systems, supported by Exalate.

-- Click the admin drop-down and choose Add-ons.
+- Click the admin drop-down and choose Manage Apps.

-- Locate Exalate Issue Sync for Jira 2 Jira & more
+- Locate Exalate Jira Issue Sync & more.

 - Click Free Trial to install the app.

 - You're all set!
-Get started to set up your first synchronization!
+Click Get started to start configuring Exalate.

 By default, the proxy user is the user who installs Exalate.